Safety and Eligibility Questions

 The Pfizer vaccine and the Moderna vaccine use mRNA to instruct the cells in your body to make a harmless piece of the “spike protein” found on the surface of COVID-19.
 Your immune system is tricked into thinking this is a virus and makes antibodies.
 A live virus is not included in the vaccine.
 Your body destroys the mRNA and gets rid of it.
 It doesn’t stay in your body or alter any DNA.
 The other ingredients in the Pfizer and Moderna vaccines are salt, sugar, and fat.

-The Janssen COVID-19 (Johnson and Johnson) uses a harmless inactivated cold virus as the carrier for the genetic material that codes for a piece of the “spike protein” of COVID-19 to help the body build an immune response against the coronavirus that causes COVID-19.
+The Johnson & Johnson COVID-19 vaccine uses a harmless inactivated cold virus as the carrier for the genetic material that codes for a piece of the “spike protein” of COVID-19 to help the body build an immune response against the coronavirus that causes COVID-19.
 These types of vaccines are generally safe for large populations of people.

 None of the vaccines contain eggs, preservatives, fetal tissue, stem cells, mercury, or latex.